 Signs you should call your veterinarian, to help your dog have puppies

 There are no indications of birth, and it has been 70 days since your dog mated.
 Your dog seems to be in extreme pain and is biting at or licking her vulva.
 Your dog is showing no signs of producing a puppy 12 hours after her water breaks, 24 hours after her temperature drops, or 30 minutes after the start of strong contractions.
 You notice an unusually large amount discharge from her vagina that smells foul or has blood in it.

-Do you have any questions or thoughts on helping your dog give birth?
+Do you have any thoughts on helping your dog give birth?
 Please comment below…

 About the author: George Castor is a budding freelance writer.